 2002 Queen Elizabeth II attends the 50th anniversary performance of The Mousetrap in London's West End.
 It's the first time the monarch has seen the thriller, which opened the same year she ascended the throne, and both are still reigning.

 2008 Gerald Schoenfeld, the longtime Chairman of the theatre-owning powerhouse known as the Shubert Organization and a man routinely referred to as the most powerful man on Broadway, dies at his home in Manhattan.
-He was born in 1924 and was 84 years old.
+He was 84 years old.

 Watch highlights from a 2013 concert of Once Upon a Mattress, starring Jackie Hoffman and John "Lypsinka" Epperson: